A young man wearing a Mears uniform carries copper pipes over his shoulder

 If there is still an issue, contacts our Repairs Centre via live chat or call 01733 385030.

-14. Electricity - what should if my lights and sockets are all not working?
+What should I do if both my lights and sockets are not working?

 • Check there are funds in meter (if applicable)